 Food delivery service was a bonus option for restaurants for many years, but the tables have turned.
-For a business to capitalise on the food market and keep up with the competition, allowing online ordering is now essential for success.
+It’s a great time for a business to capitalise on the food market and keep up with the competition, allowing online ordering is now essential for success.

 Nowadays, start-ups often overlook the need to rent a commercial kitchen with a physical store and it makes sense.
 Renting a delivery kitchen helps business owners to save cash, streamline services, expand their menu and be all-around more efficient.

 Just like any signature dish, there is a menu of key elements to follow if you want to establish a successful food delivery only business.
-If you’re hungry to get started, here’s our specialist Dephna advice on how to start a food delivery business in the UK.
+If you’re hungry to get started, here’s our specialist Dephna advice on how to start your own food delivery business in the UK.

-Ingredients for Success; Launching a Food Delivery Business
+Ingredients for Success; How to Launch a Food Delivery Business

 Whether you’re a booming business looking to switch up and offer food delivery, or a new start-up hoping to focus solely on the delivery customer, you will need to optimise your operations, brand and systems to fit that market.